 Due to the versatility of different APIs running in the wild, Generic Extractor offers a vast amount of configuration options.
 Even though it may seem somewhat abstract and hard to understand at first, once you configure your first extractor, you will see that it is a great tool.
 With it, you can build an entirely new extractor for KBC in less than an hour.

 To get started quickly, follow our Generic Extractor tutorial.

 Generic Extractor allows you to extract data from an API into KBC only by configuring it.
 No programming skills or additional tools are required.
 You just need to do two easy things before you start:

 Again, if you are new to Generic Extractor, we strongly suggest you go through the Generic Extractor tutorial.
 It shows the basic principles, as well as the most important features.

 If you intend to develop a more complicated configuration, check out how to run Generic Extractor locally.
 There are a number of examples accompanying the documentation which can be run locally too.
-In addition, several working configuration snippets, which have not made it to complete extractors yet, are available in our Wiki.

 As with any other KBC components, the Generic Extractor source is available on GitHub.
 Apart from the main repository, it uses some vital libraries (which partially define its capabilities):